Jan Tore Sanner: Minister of Education

 After the Liberals joined the Solberg cabinet in January 2018, Sanner was appointed minister of education and research.

 In June 2018, he announced cuts to several school subjects, and that some elements would be cut.
 Notably, this included parts of history within the Norwegian and English subjects, with further elements in music, art and handcraft and religion.
-Despite criticism for the proposals, Sanner emphasised that both principles and teachers had long complained that there were to many subjects and that important subjects were not given enough depth.
+Despite criticism for the proposals, Sanner emphasised that both principles and teachers had long complained that there were too many subjects and that important subjects were not given enough depth.
 He further announced minor changes to exams and evaluations for subjects, so that they would be more closely linked to new ones.

 In September 2019, Sanner responded to a Si;D post made in Aftenposten by a 16-year-old asking when political absence would be allowed in lower secondary school.
 Sanner's response was that "it is not something me or the government has planned to introduce".
 He did however emphasise that he understands that many youths would participate in political causes, but that students should be at school as much as possible.
 He further added that these interests or activities should be done outside of school hours.

 In November 2019, Sanner made a last minute proposal to the new curriculums, in which schools now achieving more in depth lessons in regards to homosexuality and gender pronounces.
 Sanner expressed that "of course it should be included.
 Students should have the right knowledge about the different sexual orientations.
 We are going to lay the groundwork to fight against prejudice and discrimination, and promote transparency".

 In January 2020, a few days before the end of his tenure as minister of education, Sanner responded to criticism from a member of the Socialist Left Youth League, of the government proposal of introducing exams to gymnastics, music, art and handcraft.
 Sanner stated that he hadn't introduced exams, but rather that students should excel exams within practical and esthetical subjects, and not just theoretical.